 The foregoing information, which is publicly available here, is being provided by The White Law Group.

-The White Law Group is a national securities fraud, securities arbitration, and investor protection law firm with offices in Chicago, Illinois and Vero Beach, Florida.
+The White Law Group, LLC is a national securities fraud, securities arbitration, investor protection, and securities regulation/compliance law firm with offices in Chicago, Illinois and Franklin, Tennessee.
 The firm represents investors in FINRA arbitration claims throughout the country.
 For a free consultation with a securities attorney, please call the firm’s Chicago office at 312/238-9650.

 For more information on the firm and its representation of investors in FINRA arbitration claims, visit https://www.whitesecuritieslaw.com.